Login with your member password below to see your content

 Albori's yesterdays go back a long way, they influence everything about today.

-Maybe that's why they live with such passion and always seem to have a smile and kindness for strangers.
-Tough times seem to have made them celebrate the peace and good fortune they enjoy today.
+Maybe that's why they live with such passion and always have a smile and kindness for strangers.
+Tough times have made them celebrate the peace and good fortune they enjoy today.

 In the old church of Saint Margaret of Antioch the prayers of centuries echo.

-Kneel alone in churches like this and you can almost feel the worry of wives and children on their knees from times long ago.
+Kneel alone in churches like this and you can almost feel the worry of generations, of wives and children on their knees long ago.

 Prayers are whispered and rosary beads griped, pleading for the safe return of husbands and fathers out at sea far below and far away.